FerjaniMY/QuHE/README.md

 *** Note that this is a draft repository.
 A full desciption will be given later !!

 ### Author
-Mohamed Yassine Ferjani
+* Mohamed Yassine Ferjani
-ferjanimedyassine@gmail.com
+* Contact: ferjanimedyassine@gmail.com
-QHack Team name: Qonlyme
+* QHack Team name: Qonlyme